Irrfan Khan's Blackmail Receives Positive Responses From Fans & Film-makers!

 - Irrfan Khan Is Absolutely Inspirational & Amazing, Says Blackmail Director Abhinay Deo!

 Bhushan Kumar and Abhinay Deo's 'Blackmail' has opened to rave reviews and positive word of mouth collecting a decent amount on day one.
-The Irrfan starrer continues to win hearts of Bollywood celebrities.
+The Irrfan starrer continues to win the hearts of Bollywood celebrities.
 After receiving a thumbs up from industry veterans like Amitabh Bachchan, Anil Kapoor, Naseeruddin Shah and Ratna Pathak Shah, the film continues to please Bollywood names like Atul Kasbekar, Harshvardhan Rane, Makarand Deshpande, Manav Kaul, Suraj Jagan.

 Film-maker Atul Kasbekar took to Twitter to share, "Watched #Blackmail last night, black comedies are my fav genre of cinema Well done again from the director of the cult classic #DelhiBelly , @AbhinayDeo Kudos to @TSeries , Bhushan, @priyagupta999 @vinodbhanu for backing such varied content".